martingardner/react-hooks-macabre-woods/macabre-forest/README.md

 - should not be able to go above max number of workers, and need to apply all workers before the activate button will function

 ## Todo List
+- research how to do tests on react hooks

 ## Install
 - npm install